Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-2-Security-Groups/README.md

 8. For **Source attribute**, select the same option that you have chosen in the **Token configuration** blade.
 9. Select **Save**.

-### Testing the group claims
+### Test group claims in the application

-Clean and build the solution, then run the playground project and sign-in using a user migrated from AD FS who is member of a security group.
+Clean and build the solution.
+Run the Azure AD integrated `WebApp_SAML` project, sign-in a user, and should be able see that the user's groups listed in the claims:

 For each group that the user belongs to, a claim for will be displayed with the chosen **Source attribute** as its value.